zaphosting/docs/docs/fivem-upvotes.md

 ## Introduction

-FiveM upvotes give you the opportunity to have your own or another server placed higher in the server list.
-The more active upvote points a server has, the higher it will be ranked.
+FiveM Upvotes/Burst Upvotes provide an opportunity to boost the ranking of your own server or another server on the server list.
+The more upvote points a server accumulates, the higher it will be positioned in the rankings.

 <YouTube videoId="H-bdMJTQkSM" title="Get FiveM Upvotes FAST!" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>

 <InlineVoucher />

-## How do I get Upvotes?
+## Upvotes vs Burst Upvotes

+FiveM Upvotes and FiveM Burst Upvotes are both methods to increase the visibility and popularity of a FiveM server.
+FiveM Upvotes are continuous votes that are used over a longer period of time to ensure long-term visibility in the server rankings.
+FiveM Burst Upvotes, on the other hand, are one for short-term actions, where many votes are used in a short period of time to bring the server up the rankings quickly in a short time.

+## Get Upvotes

 The FiveM Upvotes can be purchased in [our store](https://zap-hosting.com/en/shop/product/fivem-upvotes/).
 During the order process you have the possibility to choose the amount of upvotes, runtime, FiveM username and billing method.